jackjliew/ai-openscale/tutorial-adv.md

 - Click **Create Notebook**.

-### Edit and run the `German Credit Risk - model` Notebook
+### Edit and run the `Watson OpenScale and Watson ML engine` notebook
 {: #crt-edit-notebook}

-The `German Credit Risk - model` notebook contains detailed instructions for each step in the Python code you will run.
+The `Watson OpenScale and Watson ML engine` notebook contains detailed instructions for each step in the Python code you will run.
 As you work through the notebook, take some time to understand what each command is doing.
 {: tip}

-- From the **Assets** tab in your Watson Studio project, click the **Edit** icon next to the `German Credit Risk - model` notebook to edit it.
+- From the **Assets** tab in your Watson Studio project, click the **Edit** icon next to the `Watson OpenScale and Watson ML engine` notebook to edit it.

 - In the "Provision services and configure credentials" section, make the following changes:

     - Follow the instructions to create, copy, and paste an {{site.data.keyword.Bluemix_notm}} API key.

-    - Replace the Watson Machine Learning (WML), Db2, and Spark service credentials with the ones you created previously.
+    - Replace the Watson Machine Learning (WML) and Db2 service credentials with the ones you created previously.

     - If you have an already-existing schema in your Db2 instance that you would like to use for {{site.data.keyword.aios_short}} data, specify it as the SCHEMA_NAME variable.
 Otherwise, leave the variable set to `None` to use the default Db2 schema.